Should you use a filter on your lenses?

 It’s a constant debate whether it is a good idea to use a UV / skylight filter on your lens for protection.
 There are viable arguments for either choice.
 During this recent shoot with Jeannie Dee, I immediately noticed that with these heavily backlit portraits, I was getting an unusual amount of flare … and removing the filter on front of the lens immediately helped.
 Noticeably so!

 Shooting towards a bright light source or a bright background, is one time where NOT using a filter makes absolute sense.

 You risk getting lens flare, no matter how good the filter is.
 This amount of flare doesn’t necessarily mean the image is unusable though.

-Here is the image again, but with the levels and contrast adjusted, and the colors warmed up in Photoshop.
+Here is the original image again (shown above), and shown below, with the levels and contrast adjusted and the colors warmed up in Photoshop.

 Here are the two points that I change on the Levels layer … the mid-tones and the black level.
 Then I add some contrast with curves on another layer.
 It is an improvement, but with this image there is still a gradation in tones noticeable from the top to the bottom.

 As always, the ideal is to get the best image quality we can, IN camera already.